UMUAS/Nav2025-2026/README.md

   - [ ] Medium - Implement obstacle avoidance to the target approach script.
     - [ ] Hard - Implement path reroute when facing an obstacle.
 - [ ] Hard - Water trajectory and activation script.
-  - [ ] Send photo of extinguished target to GCS
+  - [ ] Easy - Send photo of extinguished target to GCS
 - [ ] Combining all scripts into one program